insolar/insolar/README.md

 ## License

-This project is licensed under the terms of the Apache license 2.0.
+This project is licensed under the terms of the [Apache license 2.0](LICENSE), except for the [Network](network) subdirectory, which is licensed under the terms of the BSD 3-Clause Clear License.
-Please see [LICENSE](LICENSE) for more information.